Tatars in Bulgaria: Ethnonym

-We are called Tatar, but we don’t know when we came [to those lands] (5).

 The Crimean Tatars (Qirim Tatarlari, Tatarlar), against the background of the impressive popularity of the term as an ethnicon in Eurasia, were the first to adopt it as an ethnonym after Genghis Khan wiped out the original Tatars.

 Due to the specificity of the Crimean Tatar ethnic genesis, other ethnonyms arc also in use; they have now lost their concrete ethnic content and are, rather, a memory, perception, pejorative name, a supplementary term, and very rarely, a group indicator: Nogay, Tat, Kazan, Kipchak, Laz, Kazakh.
 They are used as a modifier of the general ethnonym, for instance, Nogay Tarari.
 Informants have the clearest perception of the Nogay as a separate group of a distinct type of people (prominent cheekbones and inure Mongolian), dialect ("truer Tatar"), livelihood (horse-breeding), and even character.
 In fact, the most differentiated group are the Tats, the informants know who they are, and they themselves identify as such.
 Their distinction is based on their dialect.
 Informants claim that there are Kazan Tatars in Bulgaria; they are "fatter".
 They have only heard about Kipchaks.
 Laz Tatars reportedly speak a language similar to Turkish.
 The Kazakhs are perceived as a "tribe" related to the "Don Kazakhs" (Cossacks), which, however, is Muslim.
 The more prosaic version is that "Kazakh" is a "nickname": "We call a "Kazakh" someone who is headstrong, stubborn".